Born and raised in Malaysia, Mazlan is proud of his heritage. In his free time, he likes to tinker around in the kitchen.

 - Potassium: 466mg / 13%

 - Dietary fiber: 3.7g / 15%

 Banana Peels as Fertilizer

-Do not throw away the banana peels or skins; they are great as fertilizers.
-Potassium and phosphorus found in bananas are essential macronutrients for plants.
-Roses loved them and you will be rewarded with rich colors in your roses
+Don't throw away the banana peels or skins—they make great fertilizers.
+The potassium and phosphorus found in bananas are essential macronutrients for plants.
+I have found that my rose bushes love them, and I have been rewarded with rich colors in my blooms.

-It can also reduce skin inflammation and even remove warts.
+- Reduce skin inflammation and even remove warts

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.